 "India is a country where less than a quarter of women have joined the labor force, and only a fifth are employed.
 Over the last 70 years, women have remained on the margins of the formal economy.
 Their economic contribution is underreported, not only because their domestic work is not valued in monetary terms, but also because a lot of their productive economic work occurs within the household" - Mitali Nikore.

-In this masterclass, Mitali delineates some of the chapter's key findings and its implications in a post COVID-19 scenario.
+In this masterclass, Mitali delineates some of the chapter's key findings and their implications in a post COVID-19 scenario.

 A product called Woman by Tanvi Shukla